 This is by far the cheapest solution.
 On the KLX, left, with its tiny 7-litre tank, a NoSpill 1.25 US gas can from Walmart (takes 1.5 US or 5.7L) gave me an adequate 200-mile range.
 I relied on that can a lot on that trip and the twenty bucks was a lot less than the $275 I could have spent on an IMS tank, gaining only 4.2 litres.

 On the right, the Reda 1USgal gas can ($30) designed for backswept Harley saddlebags, but here you can see might slot onto a KLX once the seat was trimmed.
 Giant Loop also suggest it could fit neatly into one of their tank bags.
 I find this front-of-seat space is often wasted on these dirt-styled 250s.
-Or a real MX you’d slide onto the tank to help the bike carve through berms, but on the road to Machu Picchu you’re just looking to get there before nightfall without falling off the edge.
+Or a real MXer you’d slide onto the tank to help the bike carve through berms, but on the road to Machu Picchu you’re just looking to get there before nightfall without falling off the edge.

 Once full of petrol and shaking about, a flat slab plastic container would ordinarily balloon out, stress the seams and probably burst.
 That’s why metal jerricans have that ‘X’ in the sides to allow for pressure-reducing bulging.
 Rotopax and Kolpin got round this limitation in plastic by joining the two slab sides with a central hole, and then using that hole as an ingenious mounting device.

 Cheap (or not) plastic cans have pretty much replaced inexpensive classic steel jerricans for use on a motorcycle, as is happening with fuel tanks.
 Over the years I’ve used heavy 20-litre and ten-litre jerries to extend my range.
 The good thing was they were cheap, robust, could be sold on locally, made good bike stands, seats and so on, but they’re heavy and take up room.
 Above left and right: some smart ways of mounting jerries.